In software development, if we need to choose a language for a project, we need to ask a few questions to ourselves before we make any decision.

 4) Javascript– JavaScript is the “frontend” programming language.
 JavaScript is widely used to design interactive frontend applications.
 If you are looking for that cool tech job at your favorite startup, you should seriously consider learning JavaScript.

 5) Go- Go, also known as Golang, is a programming language built by Google.
 Go provides excellent support for multithreading and so, it is being used by a lot of companies that rely heavily on distributed systems.
 Go is widely used in startups in Silicon Valley.
 However, it is yet to be adopted by Indian companies/startups.
-If you wish to join a Valley-based startup specializing in core systems, you should master Golang.
+If you wish to join a Valley-based startup specialising in core systems, you should master Golang.

 7) Swift is the programming language that is used to develop iOS applications. iOS-based devices are becoming increasingly popular.
 Therefore, those who want to serve this ever growing community can learn Swift programming.